 NA Collegiate Championship

 This is an opportunity for your College Club station to compete with any college and university in North America.
 You can take on your state or conference rivals.
 With planning and practice, it is possible to win a national championship.
-2018 we had one contest, the NAQP Phone.
-New for 2019, we add the NAQP RTTY contest!
+This is the fourth year of competition with both Phone and RTTY contests.

 - NAQP Phone January 21, 2023 1800Z to January 22, 0600Z